NavyaG-lab/Tech-writer/on-call_runbook.md

 This means that a given production database (Datomic or RDS) didn't create any backups for the specified period of time.

-The most common reason for this to happen is that the database was deleted and re-created, and the [https://github.com/nubank/datomic-backup-restore](datomic backup process) does not know how to recover.
+The most common reason for this to happen is that the database was deleted and re-created, and the [datomic backup process](https://github.com/nubank/datomic-backup-restore) does not know how to recover.

 The first step would be to ensure that this is the problem.
 For that, go to the [Backup and Restore Debug dashboard](https://nubank.splunkcloud.com/en-US/app/search/backup_and_restore_debug) in Splunk and look for a message like this: